 Restaurant names really matter.
-Of all the decisions a restaurant owner makes before opening the doors, what to name the place is among the most important.
+Choosing a name is crucial for restaurant owners before opening the doors.
 A name shapes first impressions and influences public opinion.

-Restaurant names often look obvious or simple after they’ve been chosen, but the best ones have been carefully considered and vetted before a new business is officially christened.
+Restaurant names may seem simple, but the best ones are carefully considered and vetted before a new business is officially christened.

 Here’s what you need to know about names for restaurants if you’re trying to choose one:

 There’s a fine line between good and bad names

 The difference between restaurant names that work and ones that don’t can be subtle.
 Here’s how to get a sense if you’re heading in the right direction with your ideas.